GLOBAL

 Researchers within the fields of Philosophy, Psychology and Medicine met with practitioners to exchange theories and practical experiences.

+In addition to the exhibiton I held an opening speech addressing the themes of globalization, identity and human values.
 In 2007 the 13th International Conference on Thinking took place at the Louis De Geer Concert and Congress Hall in Norrköping/Sweden.
 I presented theproject with a lecture, workshop and a slide show.

 That same year the Russian series was also part of an International Seminar in Moscow on the low fertility rate in the country, organized by UNFPA and Ministry of Health and Social Development of the Russian Federation.
-Demographic expertise from all over the world was gathered together with representatives from the government and regions throughout the country.
-The walls of the seminar hall were decorated with faces of the citizens the seminars were all about.

 In 2004, collaboration with the UN in Bishkek, Kyrgyzstan, commenced.
 Other partners are the Swedish Honorary Consulate and the American University in Central Asia.